vkalia602/cloudflare-takehome/README.md

 An account balance represents the amount of money in a specific account at a given point in time.
 It takes into account both deposits (credits) and withdrawals (debits) made to the account.
 If the credits exceed the debits, the account has a positive balance, indicating surplus funds.
 Conversely, if the debits exceed the credits, the account has a negative balance, suggesting a deficit.

-Users should be able to send a request with an `Account ID` and a `date` as input, and receive the balance as of that date as output.
+Users should be able to send a request with an `Account ID` and a `Date` as input, and receive the balance as of that date as output.
+Optionally, the user should be able to pass in a `Region ID` to filter the results to only transactions in that country's accounts.

 Additionally, users should be able to ask for balances as of named dates such as "Q1" or "Q3", corresponding to the end dates for those periods.
 Beyond that, the design of the API or any additional routes you think might be useful is up to you.

 # Instructions